RidleyH/AutonomousRover/README.md

 # AutonomousRover

 AutonomousRover is a Python program that navigates a rover autonomously through a field of obstacles in a simulated environment using LiDAR and positioning data.
-This project is built on top of the Gazebo simulation environment and uses the qset_lib Python library to interact with it.
+This project is built for use in the Gazebo simulation environment and uses the qset_lib Python library to interact with the simulation.

 ## Project Structure